-Born in 1919 in North Little Rock, Arkansas, Samuel Proctor Massie was as one of the few African American scientists to work on the Manhattan Project during World War II.
+Born on July 3, 1919 in North Little Rock, Arkansas, Samuel Proctor Massie was as one of the few African American scientists to work on the Manhattan Project during World War II.
 He later became a distinguished professor of chemistry.

 Massie graduated from Dunbar High School in Little Rock at the age of 13.
 At age 18, he earned his bachelor’s in science and was summa cum laude from the University of Arkansas at Pine Bluff in 1937.
 With a scholarship from the National Youth Administration he earned a master’s degree in chemistry at Fisk University in 1940 when he was only 21 years old.
 Massie said his desire to find a cure for his father’s asthma spurred him to become a chemist.

 As he neared the completion of his doctorate in chemistry at Iowa State University in 1942, Massie lost his draft deferment.
 When he was about to be drafted in his home state of Arkansas, his major professor at Iowa State, Henry Gilman, who was already working on the Manhattan Project, assigned Massie to his research team.
 Massie performed his research at Iowa State University from 1942 to 1946 where he helped in the development of uranium isotopes for the atomic bomb.

 In 1946 Massie completed his doctorate in organic chemistry at Iowa State University and accepted a one year position at Fisk before becoming a member of the faculty at Langston University in Oklahoma.
 While there he worked to transform his department and by 1953, he was not only a full professor and chair of his department, but also president of the Oklahoma Academy of Science.
 Massie was the first African American to hold this distinguished post.
 In 1953 he returned to Fisk.
 While at Fisk, he convinced the American Chemical Society to hold their national meeting at the university.
 This was the first time a historically black institution had ever hosted a major scientific meeting.